Dog Health Care Information And

 though having a trusted vet to call upon when necessary is important, we are the

-first line of defense our dog's rely on to notice when they seem unwell.
+first line of defense our dog's rely upon to notice when they seem unwell.

 Starting our dog down the road to a healthy life begins with puppy health, and it starts the very day